How to Reset the Mercedes SBC Brake Counter: Fault Code C249F

-Mercedes SBC brakes utilize an electronic control unit that regulates the brake pressure in each wheel on models such as E Class W211, SL-Class R230, and CLS-Class.
+Mercedes Sensotronic brake control system (SBC) uses an electronic control unit to regulate brake pressure for each wheel on models such as the E-Class W211, SL-Class R230, and CLS-Class.
 This system includes a counter that tracks the number of times the brakes are applied.
-Once the counter reaches a certain threshold, the driver will see a “STOP” red light on the dashboard, indicating a brake malfunction.
+Once the counter reaches a threshold, the driver will see a red “STOP” light on the dashboard, indicating a brake malfunction.
 At this point, the brake pedal may become difficult to press, and the driver should have the SBC system inspected by a qualified technician to diagnose the issue.

-The counter is designed to ensure that the SBC system and brake components are not overused, which helps to extend their lifespan and maintain the safety of the vehicle.
+The counter is designed to prevent overuse of the SBC system and brake components, thereby extending their service life and maintaining vehicle safety.
 The hydraulic unit component of the SBC traction system has exceeded its operating time limit.
 Mercedes-Benz has established a cycle limit for the SBC hydraulic pump.
-Once the SBC module count goes from 300,000 to 0, the instrument cluster will display one of the following errors:
+Once this module count goes from 300,000 to 0, the instrument cluster will display one of the following errors:

 • STOP VEHICLE